Our video and blog post below talks about what should you do if you’re caught drink driving.

 Let your drink driving lawyer know if the police tested you more than two hours after you were last behind the wheel, or if they tested you on your property or at your home, as this can mean their evidence is inadmissible.

-A Section 10 is an admission of guilt with no conviction recorded.
+Section 10 dismissals and conditional release orders are admissions of guilt with no conviction recorded.

-Your chances of getting a Section 10 can be increased by providing character references, and where applicable finishing a traffic offender program or sober driver program.
+Your chances of getting a non conviction order can be increased by providing character references, and where applicable finishing a traffic offender program or sober driver program.

-If you can show that you need to drive for your employment or to keep family commitments, you may be able to increase your chances of getting a Section 10.
+If you can show that you need to drive for your employment or to keep family commitments, you may be able to increase your chances of getting a non conviction order.